2013 FIA World Endurance Championship: Teams Championships

-Teams in each of the four FIA WEC categories are eligible for their own FIA Endurance Trophies.
-Each car is scored separately, unlike 2012 in which team results were combined.
+Teams in each of the four FIA WEC categories were eligible for their own FIA Endurance Trophies.
+Each car was scored separately, unlike 2012 in which team results were combined.

 FIA Endurance Trophy for Private LMP1 Teams

 The FIA Endurance Trophy for Private LMP1 Teams was open only to private teams competing in LMP1 without manufacturer support.
 Following Strakka Racing's withdrawal mid-season, Rebellion Racing were the only team to complete the championship.

 FIA Endurance Trophy for LMP2 Teams

 The Trophy for LMP2 Teams was won by the No. 35 car of OAK Racing at the 6 Hours of Bahrain.

 FIA Endurance Trophy for LMGTE Pro Teams

 The Trophy for LMGTE Pro Teams was won by the No. 51 car of AF Corse at the 6 Hours of Bahrain.

 FIA Endurance Trophy for LMGTE Am Teams

 The No. 81 car of 8 Star Motorsports won the Trophy for LMGTE Am Teams at the 6 Hours of Bahrain.